authelia/authelia/docs/content/en/reference/guides/server-asset-overrides.md

 [Contribute](../../contributing/prologue/translations.md) their translation to ensure it is maintained.*

 The locales directory holds folders of internationalization locales.
 This directory can be utilized to override these locales.
-They are the names of locales that are returned by the `navigator.langauge` ECMAScript command.
+They are the names of locales that are returned by the `navigator.language` ECMAScript command.
 These are generally those in the [RFC5646 / BCP47 Format](https://datatracker.ietf.org/doc/html/rfc5646) specifically the language codes from [Crowdin](https://support.crowdin.com/api/language-codes/).